canonical/mysql-operator/docs/reference/troubleshooting/recover-from-quorum-loss.md

 # Recovering from quorum loss

-Quorum loss in MySQL here the majority of nodes (the quorum) required to make decisions and maintain consistency is no longer available.
+Quorum loss in MySQL happens when the majority of nodes (the quorum) required to make decisions and maintain consistency is no longer available.
 This can happen due to network issues, node failures, or other disruptions.
 When this occurs, the cluster may become unavailable or enter a read-only state.